haidaraM/ansible-playbook-grapher/README.md

 The graphs are generated in the folder `tests/generated_svg`.
 They are also generated as artefacts in [Github Actions](https://github.com/haidaraM/ansible-playbook-grapher/actions).
 Feel free to look at them when submitting PRs.

-## TODO

-- Graphviz : properly rank the edge of the graph to represent the order of the execution of the tasks and roles
-- Graphviz : find a way to avoid or reduce edges overlapping